-Newcomers who prioritise location will find a number of great areas close to the city centre of Austin.
+Newcomers who prioritise location will find several great areas close to the city centre of Austin.
 Rents are higher here and space can be more limited, but residents benefit from easy access to amenities and shorter commutes.

 South Congress (SoCo)

 The quaint Clarkesville area bordering downtown Austin features a range of housing options and styles.
 From luxury new builds to renovated condos and historic family homes, prospective residents will be quite spoilt for choice here.
 The restaurant offerings, boutique shopping experiences and art galleries provide Clarkesville residents with plenty to do during their spare time.
-Plus, the proximity of Lady Bird Lake which is close to the south side of Clarkesville allows residents plenty of opportunities to spend time outdoors.
+Plus, the proximity of Lady Bird Lake, which is close to the south side of Clarkesville, gives residents an opportunity to spend time outdoors.

 Family-friendly neighbourhoods in Austin

-Prospective residents who value space and access to the great outdoors should consider living further away from downtown Austin where they’ll have a greater number of housing options.
-The abundance of planned-communities around Austin means that living in the suburbs doesn’t require one to compromise on amenities.
-Each area comes with its own character, but suburban life offers better opportunities for families in terms of spacious properties and schooling options.
+Prospective residents who value space and access to the great outdoors should consider living further away from downtown Austin, where they’ll have more housing options, too.
+The abundance of planned communities around Austin means that living in the suburbs doesn’t require one to compromise on amenities.
+Each area has a unique charm, but suburban life offers better opportunities for families in terms of spacious properties and proximity to good schools.

-Just a few miles from downtown Austin lies the planned development of Mueller, which only came to exist in 2007.
+Just a few miles from downtown Austin lies the planned development of Mueller, which was only established in 2007.
 The area boasts a wide range of property types including lofts, townhouses and apartments, which make it an attractive prospect for an array of lifestyles.
 In addition to the residential properties, Mueller is home to a range of shops, restaurants and parks.
 Popular with families, there is even an innovative children’s museum in Mueller.

-This family-friendly master-planned community is located about 17 miles from downtown Austin.
-Built in the Texas Hill Country, Belterra is great for outdoor-enthusiasts with all its hiking and biking trails.
-There is a strong sense of community in Belterra and the schooling options in the area make it an excellent option for families.
+This family-friendly master-planned community is located about 17 miles (27km) from downtown Austin.
+Built in the Texas Hill Country, Belterra is great for outdoor enthusiasts with all its hiking and biking trails.
+There is a strong sense of community in Belterra and the number of schools in the area makes it an excellent option for families.